-3. Radiation Dose from Radioactive Gaseous Effluents to Individual Due to Consumption of Grazing animals on Property Surrounding the Site.
+5. Radiation Dose from Radioactive Gaseous Effluents to Individuals Due to Consumption of Grazing Animals on Property Surrounding the Site.

-The Land Use Census identified that during 2010, ranchers in the area around the plant slaughtered goat, sheep, deer, wild pig and cattle for personal consumption.
-As part of the DCPP Radiological Environmental Monitoring Program (REMP), samples of cow, goat and sheep meat were analyzed for radioactivity.
-Results of those analyses are available in the 2010 REMP report.
+The 2015 DCPP Land Use Census identified that during the year, residents of the area around the plant took cattle, deer, and wild pigs for personal consumption.
+As part of the DCPP Environmental Radiological Monitoring Program (ERMP), samples of cow meat were analyzed for radioactivity.
+Results of those analyses are available in the 2015 Annual Radiological Environmental Operating Report.